 2. The Lake

 Symbiosis throughout the years has become synonymous with good times on the water as attendees of past festivals can tell you all about swimbiosis.
 So with Symbiosis at the head of the global gathering a lake was almost a given.
 From art installations, to a water slide and even a floating dance floor this lake had so much to offer.
 The lake had so much space to offer and in each space someone took an area and let their mind run wild.
 There were more populated areas like the beach and the sym-bi-oat that offered festival goers a chance to dance in the water and start the party early.
 The lake also offered itself as a backdrop to stages like the fringe theater and renegade esque tree house amphitheater where a mural, or flow artist was the focus of attention rather than the DJ.
 The lake also allowed for people to get more adventurous with a mud bath or they could get introspective and sit in one of the many places of silence.
 The lake at all times of the day and night had something to offer whether is was midmorning shenanigans on the water with your friends or late night renegade sets on a raft in the middle of the water.
+The guys from the service agency Facharbeit schrieben lassen helped with the organization.

 3. Day Time Offerings